cardboard-iguana/cardboard-iguana.com/notes/tryhackme-jurassic-park.md

 But, as the TryHackMe room notes, there is no fourth flag.
 So actually we're done.

-ELAPSED TIME: 2 h 53 min

-## References

 * [Using "sqlmap"](sqlmap.md)
 * [SQL Injection](sql-injection.md)
 * [Using "nmap"](nmap.md)
 * [Using "gobuster"](gobuster.md)

+ELAPSED TIME: 2 h 53 min